securitytxt/security-txt/draft-foudil-securitytxt.md

 # This security.txt file applies to IPv6 address of 2001:db8:8:4::2.
 http://[2001:db8:8:4::2]/.well-known/security.txt

+# This security.txt file applies to the /example/folder1 directory.
+/example/folder1/security.txt
 ~~~~~~~~~~

 ## Comments

-Comments can be added using the # symbol:
+Any line beginning with the "#" (%x30) symbol MUST be interpreted as a comment.

+Example:

 ~~~~~~~~~~
 # This is a comment.
 ~~~~~~~~~~

 You MAY use one or more comments as descriptive text immediately
 before the field.
-Parsers can then associate the comments with the
+Parsers SHOULD associate the comments with the
 respective field.

 ## Separate Fields

-A separate line is required for every new value and field.
+A separate line is REQUIRED for every new value and field.
 You MUST
 NOT chain everything into a single field.
 Every line MUST end either
 with a carriage return and line feed characters (CRLF / %x0D %x0A) or just
 a line feed character (LF / %x0A).